-The microwave frequency band between approximately 11 and 13 GHz used in satellite broadcasting.
+The microwave frequency band between approximately 11 and 13 GHz is used in satellite broadcasting.

-In TV, unit of measurement used to describe the color of light produced by the screen.
+In TV, a unit of measurement is used to describe the color of light produced by the screen.

-LCoS – Liquid Crystal on Silicon.
-Whereas LCDs uses liquid crystals sandwiched between two glass plates, this newer hybrid projection TV technology employs liquid crystals coated on a silicon chip, which results in easier, lower-cost manufacturing and higher-resolution images.
+Liquid Crystal on Silicon.
+Whereas LCDs use liquid crystals sandwiched between two glass plates, this newer hybrid projection TV technology employs liquid crystals coated on a silicon chip, which results in easier, lower-cost manufacturing and higher-resolution images.

-Letterbox – A wide-screen movie on DVD, laserdisc, or videotape presented in its original theatrical wide-screen width on a standard square 4:3 TV.
-The film is shown with black bars above and below the picture area to create the wider, theatrical image.
+A wide-screen movie on DVD, laserdisc, or videotape is presented in its original theatrical wide-screen width on a standard square 4:3 TV.
+The film is shown with black bars above and below the picture area to create a wider, theatrical image.
 Often used to indicate a non-anamorphic DVD.

-line-doubler/tripler/multiplier – Technology used in televisions to create a higher-quality picture by increasing the number of lines of resolution displayed; it can be a separate device or a feature built-in TVs, primarily DTVs.
+The technology used in televisions to create a higher-quality picture by increasing the number of lines of resolution displayed; it can be a separate device or a feature built-in in TVs, primarily DTVs.
 A poor-quality line-doubler can actually degrade the image from lower-resolution analog or digital signals.

-Luminance – Portion of a television transmission that controls brightness of the red, green, and blue proportions in a television picture.
+The portion of a television transmission that controls the brightness of the red, green, and blue proportions in a television picture.
 The standard luminance setting in a picture is 30 percent red, 60 percent green, and 10 percent blue.
 These numbers are adjusted to produce varying colors, grays, whites, and blacks.

-An amplifier in a transmission line that boosts the strength of a signal.
+An amplifier in a transmission line boosts the strength of a signal.

 An active or passive device that divides a signal into two or more signals containing all the original information.
 A passive splitter feeds an attenuated version of the input signal to the output ports.
 An active splitter amplifies the input signal to overcome the splitter loss.

-A device used to supply a stable single frequency to an upconverter or a downconverter.
+A device that is used to supply a stable single frequency to an upconverter or a downconverter.
 The local oscillator signal is mixed with the carrier wave to change its frequency.

 The process of recording the information contained in the data stream between CAMand smart card.
 The data stream contains, among others, the keys that are used by the provider to manipulate the card.